amrutaghare/Coursera--Getting-and-Cleaning-Data-Week-4-Assignment/codebook.md

 There are 3 types of files:

 x: rows of feature measurements
-y: the activity labels corresponding to each row of X. Encoded as numbers.
+y: the activity labels corresponding to each row of X.
 subject: the subjects on which each row of X was measured.
-Encoded as numbers.

 In addition, to determine which features are required, we look at the list of features:features.txt